 The assessment of the recoverable amount of assets or cash generating units (CGUs) involves management's estimate of a number of key assumptions relating to the inputs, including those used to derive the expected future cashflows, such as future capital expenditure, discount rates, long-term growth rates and tax rates.
 In addition, management's judgement of short-term growth rates was required when considering the speed of recovery of each CGU subsequent to COVID-19 and the impact of this on future cashflows.
-These assumptions are disclosed in note 12 of the Consolidated financial statements of Comet Midco Limited.
+These assumptions and a sensitivity analysis are disclosed in note 10.